hxtree/galaxyops/libraries/faker-factory/README.md

 ## Assumptions

-In typescript object data can be faked based on either: the decorator, the property name, or property typehint.
+In typescript object data can be automatically faked based on either: the decorator, the property name, or property typehint.

-Although property names should remain somewhat consistant, such as [Intermock](https://github.com/google/intermock) does, it is unreasonable many-to-many relationship to maintain for faking purposes.
+Property names should remain somewhat consistant and fakes can be generated based on them, this is how [Intermock](https://github.com/google/intermock) works.
+However, it is unreasonable many-to-many relationship to maintain for reasonable faking purposes.
 Generating values based on typehinting is less then ideal due to compiled code being type agnostic and special tsc requirements.

-Class-validator decorators and schema was choosen for the following reasons.
+Class-validator decorators and schema were choosen for the following reasons:

 - Decorators are already present when using class-validation.
 - Faker data should not just be fake, it should be valid and meet